couchbase/docs-operator/listAndDescribe.md

 cb-production-0001    1/1       Running   0          1h
 ```

-The pods are also labeled by cluster and according to couchbase service, which makes it possible to get only the pods providing the query service for a specific cluster:
+The pods are also labeled by cluster and according to Couchbase service, which makes it possible to get only the pods providing a specific service for a specific cluster.
+For example, the following command gets only the pods providing the query service on the cb-development cluster.

 ```console
 # query pods on dev deployment